IshayBalash/.net-course-final-project/README.md

 5. Run the angular app using ``` ng serve ```.
 6. After running the app(server and client),go to file: "src/app/shared/services/MainServerUrl.service.ts
    and copy the server url to the ```UrlServer``` parameter.
-7. after all is set, you can start having fun with the app.
+7. After all is set, you can start having fun with the app.

-**have a greate coding :)**
+**have a happy coding :)**

 **Ishay Balash**